IrisHeWANG/old_web/_research/research-2.md

 ---
 title: "Learning for Optimization: Decentralized Statistical Inference with Unrolled Graph Neural Networks"
-excerpt: "In this paper, we investigate the decentralized statistical inference problem and propose a learning-based framework, which unrolls well-noted decentralized optimization algorithms into graph neural networks.
-This method addresses the issues of model mismatch and improve convergence speed to a large extent."
+excerpt: "In this paper, we investigate the decentralized statistical inference problem and propose a learning-based framework, which unrolls well-noted decentralized optimization algorithms into GNNs.
+Our method addresses the issues of model mismatch and improve convergence speed to a large extent."
 collection: research
 ---